DinoChiesa/ApigeeEdge-Nanotime/Readme.md

 ## LICENSE

-This is licensed under the Apache 2.0 license.
+This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 ## Bugs